dzfrias/arena.nvim/README.md

 ### Close

-Closes the arena window, if it exists.
+Closes the arena window, if it exists. `ArenaClose` from vimscript.

 ```lua
 require("arena").close()